 Key priority: protecting the vulnerable

-- 68% were satisfied with the care and support they received - only 3% were unsatisfied (64% England average).
-With 67% of people using Adult Social Care services saying that they had either adequate or as much social contact as they would like (2020/2021)
+- 76% of people using Adult Social Care services saying that they had either adequate or as much social contact as they would like (2021/2022).

 While most people in Buckinghamshire live independent and healthy lives, some need extra support and protection.
 We know that the number of children and adults who need this extra help is increasing.
 There are also rising numbers of people with mental health difficulties, special educational needs, disabilities, and complex needs.

 We want to give everyone the best chances in life, so that – together with their families and carers - they are resilient and can identify their own solutions.
-We will continue to work with our partners and communities to innovate and improve our offer, helping people recover from illness sooner, promoting fostering and adoption reducing social isolation and loneliness, and supporting our most vulnerable residents.
+We will continue to work with our partners, social care providers and communities to innovate and improve our offer of support to vulnerable residents, including helping people recover from illness sooner, promoting fostering and adoption, and reducing social isolation and loneliness.

 Our goal is to reduce inequalities and give everyone the support and skills they need to live independent, happy, and fulfilling lives.